lngb/TicTacToe/README.md

 # TicTacToe
-TicTacToe, a portale Python Multiplatform game.
+TicTacToe, a portable python multiplatform game.
 Free and open source version of the famous game Tic Tac Toe.

 # On Windows